Sitecore/Sitecore-Search-TS-SDK-Starter-Kit/README.md

 3. Create a feature branch from `main` for your changes. e.g. `git checkout -b my-feature-branch`
 4. Run `npm install`
 5. Run `npm run dev` (to preview your changes locally)
-6. Commit, push to your remote fork of the Discover Starter Kit repo, then open a pull request (PR) to the `main` branch of the Developer Portal repo.
+6. Commit, push to your remote fork of the Search Starter Kit repo, then open a pull request (PR) to the `main` branch of the Developer Portal repo.

 Your changes will be reviewed and merged if appropriate.